Home » RECIPES » Sweet Tea Harvest Punch

 Why This Harvest Punch Recipe Works for Entertaining:

-• It is alcohol free which means everyone can enjoy drinking it.
+• It is non alcoholic which means everyone can enjoy drinking it.

-• It takes minutes to prepare but you can make it up to two days in advance (without adding the fresh fruit and cinnamon sticks).
+• It takes minutes to stir together but you can make it up to two days in advance (without adding the fresh fruit and cinnamon sticks).
+There is minimal prep time too!

-• Can be made hot, cold, or both.
+• Can be made and served hot, or cold.

 • An easy recipe to double or triple, depending on how many people you are serving.